 If overcrowded “hot spots” aren’t your idea of a fly fishing adventure, set your sights on the fly fishing experience at Tsylos on British Columbia’ Chilko River.
 Whether you come alone, with the guys, as a family or a corporate outing, you’ll not soon forget the breathtaking beauty, the excellent dry fly action, and strong and healthy Rainbows of the Chilko River.
 If you can stand to take your eyes off your fly for a moment you may spot bear, moose, mule deer, eagles, osprey or even the elusive wolverine.
 But don’t glance away too long, you’ll miss the rise of your beautiful trout and all the action.

-Crystal Clear Waters
+Crystal Clear Waters of the Chilko River

 Chilko Lake, Big, Bold, and Beautiful!

 Bull Trout are built for predation and here we target these apex predators both on the Lake and in the Chilko River.
 They grow to trophy sizes and are often seen hammering shoals of salmon smolt on the lake and will even chase down hooked rainbows to the boat.
 They offer exciting sub-surface action.
 The average size of these predators is between 5-8lbs with much larger fish caught on a regular basis.
 You will fish off the banks of Chilko Lake using large streamers on sink-tip and full sinking lines on 6-7 weight rods.
-A day on the lake comes highly recommended and depending on weather conditions we will get you up there to experience a little bit of paradise.
+A day on the lake comes highly recommended and depending on weather conditions, we will get you up there to experience a little bit of paradise.